 Seeing a marriage counsellor has become something of a cliche over the years, but is it fair?
 Should people be looking at the therapy with more positivity?
-Shortly, we’ll be covering how online training can give you the knowledge and skills required to enjoy a long and rewarding career counselling couples, but let’s first take a look at what statistics show us about the efficacy of marriage counselling.
+Shortly, we’ll cover how online training can give you the knowledge and skills required to enjoy a long and rewarding career counselling couples.
+Let's first look at what statistics show us about the efficacy of marriage counselling.

-Marriage counselling is one of the most difficult types of therapy for a professional to provide, which is why you don’t find many without a diploma in counselling doing it.
-Even experienced therapists can find marriage guidance tricky, particularly at the outset and relationship dynamics have changed so much over the last 50 years or so.
+Marriage counselling is one of the most difficult types of therapy for a professional to provide.
+Even experienced therapists can find marriage guidance tricky, particularly at the outset, and relationship dynamics have changed so much over the last 50 years or so.